thong-phn/zephyr/samples/modules/tflite-micro/micro_speech/README.rst

 Training
 ********
-To train your own model for use in this sample, follow the instructions in `this repository`_.
+To train your own model for use in this sample, follow the instructions in `this link`_.

-.. _this repository:
+.. _this link:
    https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech/train

 Limitations